 DIRECTORS

-The Board of Directors at The Earth Elders carries the sacred responsibility of stewarding our mission with wisdom, integrity, and vision.
-These leaders bring together decades of experience, ancestral lineage, and deep commitment—guiding us toward justice, regeneration, and the protection of Earth’s most vulnerable and sacred places.
+Our Board of Directors carries the sacred responsibility of stewarding our mission with wisdom, integrity, and vision.

 Julia Jackson